CircleCI-Public/circleci-demo-react-native/ios/fastlane/README.md

 </table>

 # Available Actions
-## iOS
+## Android
-### ios test
+### android test
 ```
-fastlane ios test
+fastlane android test
 ```
 Runs all the tests
-### ios beta
+### android beta
 ```
-fastlane ios beta
+fastlane android beta
 ```
-Submit a new Beta Build to Apple TestFlight
+Submit a new Beta Build to Crashlytics Beta

-This will also make sure the profile is up to date
-### ios release
+### android deploy
 ```
-fastlane ios release
+fastlane android deploy
 ```
-Deploy a new version to the App Store
+Deploy a new version to the Google Play

 ----